-The meniscus is a C-shaped piece of soft and fibrous cartilage, also known as fibrocartilage, that provides shock absorption and cushion to your knee.
+The quick answer is the meniscus is a C-shaped piece of soft and fibrous cartilage, also known as fibrocartilage, that provides shock absorption and cushion to your knee.
 It is also wedge-shaped which improves joint congruency, further adding to knee stability.

 There are two menisci in each knee, one on the inside of the knee and one on the outside of the knee.
 These are known as your medial and lateral menisci, respectively.

 The meniscus can withstand tremendous compressive loads that would otherwise degrade the integrity of the knee joint itself in the absence of this piece of fibrocartilage.
 Think of two ice cubes rubbing together.
 A healthy meniscus provides a gliding surface 5 times smoother than that.

 Menisci also triple joint contact area, decreasing joint pressure by distributing force over a large area.
 Without menisci, the tibial and femoral condyles would unite in a very small area, causing increased pressure and compression on surrounding articular cartilage.

 Just to put it into perspective, if you were to have a complete lateral meniscectomy, contact pressure would increase upwards of 200%.
 That is a lot of pressure that your knees aren’t built to handle independently.
 To learn more about the knee, please watch this Knee Meniscus Anatomy Video.